 There really aren’t many reasons for me to get a co-branded airline card right now.
 Rewarding loyalty in a time of consistent program devaluations is an odd way to navigate the points and miles world.
 Yet, here I am, discussing the United Explorer Card for which I was just approved.

 Like many airline credit cards, it serves limited purposes.
-Beyond the sign-on bonus acquisition, there is no point in continuing to put spend on the card.
+Beyond the sign-on bonus acquisition, there really is no point in continuing to put spend on the card.
 In the pantheon of travel credit cards, the bonus category multiples are impressively fruitless, even for purchases on United metal.
 The card offers 2x points on restaurants and hotel stays, which is actually on par for moderately priced travel cards.
 However, the inflexible nature of MileagePlus points dictates that users are better served by complimentary bank cards like the Chase Sapphire Preferred or Reserve, which allow cardholders to transfer those points to United if they see fit.
 Additionally, the Explorer cards also rewards spending at the 2x rate on United purchases.
 This, again, is in line with its peers, but remains one of my biggest gripes with co-branded airline cards- earning 2x miles on flight purchases is simply not enough to make me consolidate my travel spending on these cards.

 The Amex Platinum rewards with 5x points on direct flight purchases.
 The Chase Sapphire Preferred and Reserve at 2x and 3x respectively.
 Why should I, as a casual traveler, move my spending from one of these cards which offer more versatile redemption options, to a co-branded card?
 As a loyalty free agent, there really isn’t any.